CP6 – Improves Radiotherapy

 Subproject 2: Identifying parameters influencing loco-regional control and overall survival

-Relating pre-treatment parameters to the risk of failure in terms of either loco-regional or distant recurrence after radiotherapy will enable patient-specific risk-adapted treatment strategies, where i.e. patients prone to fail loco-regionally will receive intensified radiotherapy treatment.
+Relating pre-treatment parameters to the risk of failure in terms of either loco-regional or distant recurrence after radiotherapy will enable patient-specific risk adapted treatment strategies, where i.e. patients prone to fail loco-regionally will receive intensified radiotherapy treatment.
 Based on data from Rigshospitalet a competing risk model for first site of failure after definitive chemoradiotherapy for inoperable NSCLC was published [J Thorac Oncol.
 2018 13:559-567].
-The model uses pre-treatment performance status (PS), stage, histology, concomitant chemotherapy, gender, age, tumor size, SUVpeak of the primary tumor, and the lymph nodes with the highest uptake to predict the type of failure or death.
-In this study, we have validated the published model in an independent external cohort from Aarhus University Hospital.
-The large difference in the pattern of failure for patients with different histologies was confirmed.
-The study is being prepared for publication.
+The model uses pre-treatment performance status (PS), stage, histology, concomitant chemotherapy, gender, age, tumor size, SUVpeak of the primary tumor and the lymph nodes with the highest uptake to predict the type of failure or death.
+In this study, we test the published model in an independent external validation cohort form Aarhus University Hospital.
+In the NARLAL2 trial different Radiotherapy dose levels are applied and the data from NARLAL2 can potentially be used to extend the model to also consider the RT dose received by the tumor.

 Subproject 3: Analysis of the primary endpoint in the NARLAL2 trial

-The randomized phase III NARLAL2 trial has included the final patient in march 2023.
-Patients from Aarhus, Vejle, Odense, Herlev, and RH were included in the trial.
-The primary endpoint (loco-regional tumor control) and outcome in terms of overall survival and early toxicity will be published in two papers in 2024.
+The NARLAL2 trial has included 301 of 352 patients and is expected to include the last patient by the beginning of 2023.
+Patients from Aarhus, Vejle, Odense, Herlev, and RH are included in the trial.
+The primary endpoint (loco-regional tumor control) and outcome in terms of overall survival and early toxicity will be published in two papers.
+Dose escalation in the NARLAL2 trial comes with the risk of toxicity and the early results of safety in terms of toxicity will be published 3 months after the last patient is randomized.
+The results on the impact on loco-regional control as well as overall survival will be published 9 months after the last patient is randomized.

 Publikationer